 WHY HAS KARL STRAUSS IMPLEMENTED A 3% SURCHARGE?

-As of March 1st, 2017, we are implementing a 3% surcharge to offset increasing costs triggered by new state and local ordinances.
+As of March 1st, 2017, we are implementing a 3% surcharge to offset increasing costs triggered by new federal, state and local laws.
 We appreciate your interest in our thoughts and how we arrived at this difficult decision.
 It is our hope that you’ll understand our motives are sincere and our course of action is necessary for a sustainable and fair working environment for all of our team members.
 We appreciate your trust and support as we continue with our commitment to providing you great beer, delicious food, exceptional service and genuine hospitality.

-Relevant facts regarding minimum wage increases In California
+Facts regarding minimum wage increases In California

 In 2017, the minimum wage continues to increase at an accelerated rate in California, and select municipalities in which we do business are taking an even more aggressive approach in both the rate and timing of these increases.
 For instance, the minimum wage in San Diego is now 28% higher than it was in 2015.
 In coming years, minimum wage will continue to rise above current levels, and by 2020 the state defined minimum wage will be 44% above what it was in 2015, and even higher in select municipalities.
-This level of cost acceleration in our highly labor intensive industry requires us to do something in order to remain in business.
+This level of cost acceleration in our labor intensive industry requires us to do something in order to remain in business.

 By the way, it’s not just the minimum wage that is going up.
-In the last several years, in addition to minimum wage rising, the government has implemented mandatory health benefits and mandatory minimum sick leave benefits for workers.
+In the last several years, in addition to minimum wage rising, the government has implemented mandatory health benefits and mandatory minimum sick leave benefits for employees.
 We are happy that our team members can take advantage of these benefits; however, we do not make enough money to pay for all of these increased labor costs in such a labor intensive business as ours.

 Why don’t you just pay your people more by making less profit?